Introductory Biochemistry

 and write your results and conclusions after the lab.
 Each of

-these parts will be evaluated.
+these parts may be evaluated.

 Attendance: